WeiRui-Wang/Pipeline/README.md

 ### M2 Commands

 To run and execute newly implemented M2 module, clone the current repository and locate into the repository folder and run the following commands in sequence.
+Before running the following commands, be sure to use [`.env` File Template](.env.template) to create `.env` file in the same directory of the local repository folder.
 ```
 npm install
 npm link